SouthGreenPlatform/trainings/_pages/metabarcoding.md

 <td><img width="100%" src="{{ site.url }}/images/trainings-linux.png" alt="" />
 </td>
 <td>
-<h1> RNASeq analyses (using Galaxy and TOGGLe)</h1><br />
+<h1> Metabarcoding analyses (using FROGS in Galaxy and Phyloseq)</h1><br />
-This course offers an introduction to RNASeq analyses using two different workflow management systems: Galaxy and TOGGLe.
-This includes reference-based mapping, estimates of transcript levels, differential expression (DE) analyses, visualization of statistics results.
+This course offers an introduction to metabarcoding analyses at two different levels/steps: bioinformatics with FROGS pipeline in the Galaxy environment, biostatistics with PhyloSeq R package.
+This includes preprocessing, clustering and OTU picking, taxonomic assignation, estimation of diversity, visualization of statistics results.
 </td>
 </tr>
 </table>